jacnils/ssock/SECURITY.md

 # Reporting a Vulnerability

-Please report vulnerabilities to us through email.
-You can email us at `contact@jacobnilsson.com`.
+Please report vulnerabilities to me through email.
+You can email me at `contact@jacobnilsson.com`.